geoserver/geoserver/doc/en/user/source/data/app-schema/mapping-file.rst

 When referring to database table/view names or column names, use:

 * lowercase for PostGIS
-* UPPERCASE for Oracle Spatial and ArcSDE
+* UPPERCASE for Oracle Spatial

 .. _app-schema.denormalised-sources: